brahianrosswill/ComfyUI_Eclipse/Readme/Smart_Language_Model_Loader_v2_Guide.md

 ### Auto-Discovery

-Models placed in `ComfyUI/models/LLM/` are automatically discovered and appear in the `model_name` dropdown.
+Models placed in your **LLM models folder** are automatically discovered and appear in the `model_name` dropdown.

 The node detects:

 - **Model Family**: From folder/file naming (e.g., `Mistral-*`, `Qwen-*`, `Florence-*`)
 - **Format**: GGUF files vs. folders with safetensors